nus-cs2103-AY2223S2/tp/docs/team/chuakid.md

 * Export and Import of contacts
 * Export and Import of meetings
 * Added UI for meetings
+* Improved UI with different color scheme and scaling panels

 ## Project management